lathikasakthivel/ThozhilBazaar--a-job-portal/README.md

 # Thozhil Bazaar - தொழில் பசார்

 Thozhil Bazaar is a **local job portal** designed to **reduce unemployment in Tamil Nadu** by connecting job seekers and employers in **Tier 2 & Tier 3 cities**.
-It provides an accessible, bilingual (Tamil & English) platform that simplifies job searching and hiring.
+It provides an accessible, bilingual (Tamil & English) platform that simplifies job searching and hiring and also provides direct employer-applicant communication.

 ---